Guidance for Reporting on Palestine/Israel

 The correct description of Israeli colonies built on occupied Palestinian land is “Jewish/Israeli settlement” or “colony.”
 Avoid referring to settlements as “communities,” “neighborhoods,” etc.

 • Settlements are racially segregated colonies built on stolen Palestinian land in flagrant violation of international law and longstanding US policy.
-Often, Palestinians are forcibly displaced from their homes and land to make way for them.
-They are major obstacles to peace and make the lives of millions of Palestinians miserable.
+Often, Palestinians are violently displaced from their homes and land to make way for them.
+Settlements are a major obstacle to peace and make the lives of millions of Palestinians miserable.
 Many settlers are heavily armed, violent extremists who routinely assault Palestinians and destroy their property, often under the protection of Israeli soldiers.
 Referring to these colonies as “Jewish communities” or “neighborhoods” does not accurately convey what they are, what their purpose is, or the destructive impact they have.

 Be specific when describing people who are hurt or killed during protests against Israel’s occupation, settlements, siege of Gaza, etc. Don’t say Palestinians are killed or injured in “clashes.”